 - Federal Lifeline support in the amount of $9.25 per month will be made available to qualifying low-income consumers.
 Additional federal Lifeline support of up to $25 per month will be made available to eligible residents of Tribal lands.
 The total Lifeline support cannot exceed the Residential Local Line Charge.

-Download and Return this form to Apply
+Download and return this form to Consolidated

 For more information on Link Up and Lifeline, please contact your local phone company.